 But the benefits of parenthood of course outweigh everything else.

 Still, especially for parents who have chosen to stay home with the kids, there can often be real challenges, real struggles and real bills.

 With all of the reality you face every day as a stay-at-home parent, why not welcome a bit of advice into your life?

 Here are some money-saving tips we thought you might find useful:

 1. Comparison shop everything to get the best deals - homeowner’s insurance, car insurance, prescription drug prices, groceries, customer rewards programs and credit card rewards.
-Comparison shopping will definitely save you money.
+Comparison shopping will often save you money.

 4. Keep your family’s dental health in check.
 Schedule routine dental exams and cleanings to keep teeth healthy and avoid more expensive dental procedures down the line.
 Regular check-ups are notably less expensive than fillings and root canals.